 The new legislation is built on a whole-of-government approach to accessibility.
 Existing regulators and complaints bodies - such as the Canadian Transportation Agency, the Canadian Radio-television and Telecommunications Commission, the Canadian Human Rights Commission and the Federal Public Sector Labour Relations and Employment Board - are required to collaborate to put in place a mechanism for the efficient and expeditious referral of accessibility-related complaints and to foster complementary accessibility policies and practices.

 The coming into force of the Accessible Canada Act also legislates National AccessAbility Week as beginning each year on the last Sunday in May, with the objective of promoting accessibility and celebrating the contributions of persons with disabilities across the country.

 "Today marks a major milestone in the history of disability rights.
 I am so proud that the Accessible Canada Act has now come into force and is a reality.
 This important achievement would not have been possible without the dedication and engagement of the disability community and I thank them for their hard work.
 With this legislation now in place, we can begin a journey that will lead us to a society that treats all people with the dignity they deserve.
 Now more than ever, we can say: Nothing without us!" - The Honourable Carla Qualtrough, Minister of Public Services and Procurement and Accessibility

-*This information is from an external source (Employment and Social Development Canada).
+(i)Source/Reference: Employment and Social Development Canada.
 Disabled World makes no warranties or representations in connection therewith.
-Content may have been edited for style, clarity, and/or length.
-If you are connected with this page and want it corrected/updated please contact us.
+Content may have been edited for style, clarity or length.